Strategic. Extensive. Customized. Integrated.

 Your first-year legal research and writing class, Lawyering: Advice and Persuasion, allows you to master the fundamental skills necessary to be successful in your legal career.
 It teaches mastery not just of legal writing but of a whole array of fundamental client representation skills.
 Students meet in small groups to practice interviewing and counseling clients, writing memos and letters, researching the law, negotiating contracts and settlements, reasoning about a client’s situation in light of the law, settling cases, and arguing motions.

 Each student is assigned a career advisor who has a J.D.
 During your first semester, you develop your legal resume and receive feedback to polish it.
-From here, you can work with your advisor one-on-one to further fine-tune job application documents, prepare a personal career plan, conduct mock interviews, and more.
+From here, you can work with your advisor one-on-one to further fine-tune job application documents, prepare a custom career plan, conduct mock interviews, and more.
 Your advisor is there with you every step of the way and will continue to work with you throughout your law school career.

 We host numerous events throughout the year to introduce you to the legal profession.
 The events bring together professionals based on areas of law, bar associations, affinity groups, or student organizations.
 Events occur on campus and throughout the Twin Cities.
 To help prepare students for their legal careers, we welcome employers’ participation in mock interviews, in the attorney mentor and job shadow programs, and as informational program panelists.